 This pastel of Christ’s crown of thorns is a personal favorite of mine as we enter the Easter season.
+An Easter Crown of Thorns Chalk Pastel Art Tutorial.
 But he was pierced for our transgressions, he was crushed for our iniquities; the punishment that brought us peace was on him, and by his wounds we are healed.
-Isaiah 53:5 NIV Colors Needed: The pastels that are needed for the crown are a reddish brown,
+Isaiah 53:5 NIV Easter Crown of Thorns Chalk

 If you or your students are serious about continuing to work with pastels, it makes sense to protect the pastel sticks with storage.
-This week I decided that the children needed a nicer storage box for their pastels.
+We’ve had a few questions from artists so I am sharing more on soft chalk pastels: storage and cleaning.
+Soft Chalk Pastels: Storage and Cleaning This week I decided that the children needed a nicer storage box for their pastels.
 I have